elidoran/had/README.md

 directly.
 Instead, require the caller directly above the error occurrence to inspect the return results, discover the error, and respond.
 We can include a lot of information rarely included in thrown errors.

+## Future Plans

+### Register Handlers

+I have an idea to allow registering functions on a `had` which run for specific `error` or `type` values. *Could let the functions look at the object and decide if they will do anything or not, or, use a strategy pattern to select them.*

+Then, if someone wanted to change a library to throw Errors instead, (hey, some persons really like thrown errors), they can register a handler which does exactly that.

+Or, it could alter an error object, or log it, or report it to another tool, or send info to a developer-mode tool, or grab extra info from a service, or prevent the error from being used (maybe a library is sending something as an error and the library user disagrees).

+I see trying this out in version 0.5 or maybe 0.6.

 ## MIT License